-6. Write for people, not search engines
+6. Write display ads for people, not just for search engines

 You’ve researched your target audience.
 You understand their problem.
 Now write your display ad directly to them, and be sure to use “you” or “your” in the copy.
 Reference their fears or objections, and position your brand as the ultimate solution to their issue.
 Use your words to help people visualize the benefit of clicking on your ad right now.

 Additionally, you can use your copy to qualify buyers and get more clicks from your target audience.
 For example, if you sell audiobooks for kids and want to promote your latest toddler book, start with a line saying, “Are you a parent with a toddler who refuses to sleep?”

 Like your headline, your CTA and the text on the CTA button are extremely important.
 Everyone feels tired and decision-fatigued.
 Tell them what to do next, and if your copy already attracted their attention, then there’s a good chance they’ll follow along to the next step.

 Your CTA should match exactly what the person will do when they arrive on your landing page, so it’s vital to use your display ad copy and CTA to tell them what comes next.
 Most CTA buttons use a short one to three-word CTA, such as: